Ahmad-S792/Ideas_Notepad/README.md

 # Research_Projects
-This a personal repository to dump my ideas for the work on them.
+This is a personal repository to document my ideas for the future so I can track them or work on them.

 ---
 ## Ideas